grafana/mimir/docs/sources/operating-grafana-mimir/encrypt-data-at-rest.md

    For more information about supported runtime configuration, refer to [Runtime configuration file]({{<relref "../configuration/about-grafana-mimir-arguments.md#runtime-configuration-file" >}})
 1. In the runtime configuration file, set the `overrides.<TENANT>` SSE settings.

-   A partial runtime configuration file that has AWS S3 SSE with Amazon S3-managed keys set for a tenant called "tenant-a" would look as follows:
+   A partial runtime configuration file that has AWS S3 SSE with Amazon S3-managed keys set for a tenant called "tenant-a" looks as follows:

    ```yaml
    overrides: